Tom Bathurst: Notable cases as counsel

-Bathurst appeared for AWA Limited in Daniels v Anderson (1995) 37 NSWLR 438, a leading Australian case on the duties of non-executive directors.
-He was appeared for Dyson Heydon QC in Heydon v NRMA Ltd (2000) 51 NSWLR 1 in a successful appeal against a finding that Heydon was negligent in giving legal advice to the respondent company, an important case concerning a barrister's liability for professional advice.
+Bathurst appeared for AWA in Daniels v Anderson (1995) 37 NSWLR 438, a leading Australian case on the duties of non-executive directors.
+He appeared for Dyson Heydon in Heydon v NRMA Ltd (2000) 51 NSWLR 1 in a successful appeal against a finding that Heydon was negligent in giving legal advice to the respondent company, an important case concerning a barrister's liability for professional advice.
 He appeared before the High Court of Australia in Peters (WA) Ltd v Petersville Ltd (2001) 205 CLR 126, a case which reviewed the scope of the common law doctrine of restraint of trade.

 Chief Justice

-On the recommendation of the NSW government, NSW Governor Marie Bashir appointed Bathurst Chief Justice of the Supreme Court of New South Wales, effective 1 June 2011, and Lieutenant Governor of New South Wales from 1 February 2012.
+On the recommendation of the NSW government, Governor Marie Bashir appointed Bathurst Chief Justice of the Supreme Court of New South Wales, effective 1 June 2011, and Lieutenant Governor of New South Wales from 1 February 2012.
 Tom Bathurst retired on 5 March 2022 and was succeeded by Andrew Bell.

 Personal life

-Bathurst is married to Robyn; the couple have two daughters, one of whom (at the time of Bathurst's own commission as Chief Justice), Emma, was a solicitor with Mallesons Stephen Jaques on secondment to a refugee organisation.
+Bathurst is married to Robyn; the couple have two daughters.

 Honours

 In the 2014 Queen's Birthday Honours List, Bathurst was invested as a Companion of the Order of Australia (AC), for "eminent service to the judiciary and to the law, to the development of the legal profession, particularly through the implementation of uniform national rules of conduct, and to the community of New South Wales".
 Bathurst was elected Fellow of the Royal Society of New South Wales in 2018.

+In the Spring 2023 honours list, Bathurst was made a member of the Order of the Rising Sun, Gold and Silver Star (Second Class).